Open-Notice/ANCR-Hack-Worshop-May4th-2021/README.md

 # OPN-Workshop-05-04-21
-- be open about whop controls personal data -
-- Spec ToiP -

-This May 4th we are having a workshop on OPN
+0PN mission - online public notice (transaprency) of who (what legal entity and accountable person) controls personal infrmation, and what rule book they have for surveillance/use etc of identifiers.

+Topics
+- Company being a Registratar-- and NGO being the registry governance authority - (data trust governance interop)
+ - privacy broadcasting  privacy policy clauses - for privacy agreement assurance framework
+ - T&C pricacy policy clauses for updating T&C's to implement a privacy agreement framework in a standard way

+ -   broadcasting Policy Clauses for Terms and Conditions - implementing the transparency supply chain
  -

-the day privacy laws have been passed and announced.
+ - example framework - is OPN Broadcasting -
+- Semantic data control language for governance
-- cover the dual licensce model
+- dual licensce model
-- Company being a Registratar-- and NGO being the regitry governance authority

  OPN Broadcasting Policy Clause Framework
  - Privacy Policy for all of this -
  - Privacy Assurance Framework

-Opt in to surveillance
+Opt in to surveillance governance framework (AKA notice and consent)

 https://wiki.colossi.network/en/HCF/License
 How to protect our community from the perspective of big companies who benefit the most from open source?